vedant-spatil/vedant-spatil/README.md

 <h1 align="center">Hi 👋, I'm Vedant Sudhir Patil</h1>
-<h3 align="center">I'm a Contributor at Social Summer of Code S3 pursuing my B.Tech from GGSIP University.<br> I'm Proficient in Java and Front-end Web Development.
-Let's learn together.</h3>
+<h3 align="center">I’m a third-year B.Tech student at GGSIP University with a strong focus on Machine Learning and Artificial Intelligence.
+I contributed to SSoC Season 3 and have developed proficiency in Python, JavaScript, React.js, Java, and more.</h3>

 # 💫 About Me:
 🔭 I’m currently working in Social Summer of Code S3 as a Contributor<br>🌱 I’m currently learning React.js and Node.js<br>💬 Ask me about JAVA, Front End Web Development, AI